Our Team

 Ala — pronounced Kayla without the K — has a Bachelor of Science in Psychology from the Pennsylvania State University, with a concentration in Life Sciences.
 In preparation for applying for a Master’s in Genetic Counseling, she is gaining invaluable experience working at the University of Pennsylvania as a genetic counseling assistant with clinic exposure and coordinating research and care for patients within Penn’s Hereditary Hemorrhagic Telangiectasia (HHT) Center.
 When she isn’t ordering genetic testing or corresponding with HHT patients, she is most likely losing her voice at an Indie concert, practicing yoga, or enjoying a long walk with an audiobook in ears (nostalgic days warranting a page or two in the Harry Potter series).

-wsnliu CHARACTER SEQUENCE @sas.upenn.eduWe’re currently looking for talented and creative scientists at all levels!
+ala.streater CHARACTER SEQUENCE @pennmedicine.upenn.eduWe’re currently looking for talented and creative scientists at all levels!
 We have numerous projects available, both on the informatic and wet lab side, investigating the overlap between common and rare disease pathogenesis.
 If you are an interested undergraduate student, graduate student, post doc, medical student, clinical fellow, or research technician, please reach out and see if we might be a good fit for you!

 Talented Scientist